Create a Go web server from scratch with Linux system calls

 Parse read request¶

-Next, parse the HTTP request by read
+Next, parse the HTTP request by reading the newly accepted socket.
+Use the

-library to avoid tedious header parsing.
+textproto library to avoid tedious header parsing.

-func parseRequest (c *netSocket) (*request,error ) { b := bufio.NewReader(*c) tp := textproto.NewReader(b) req := new(request)// First line: parse "GET /index.html HTTP/1.0" var sstring s, _ = tp.ReadLine() sp := strings.Split(s," " ) req.method, req.uri, req.proto = sp[0], sp[1], sp[2]// Parse headers mimeHeader, _ := tp.ReadMIMEHeader() req.header = mimeHeader // Parse body if req.method =="GET" || req.method =="HEAD" {return req,nil }if len(req.header["Content-Length" ]) == 0 {return nil , errors.New("no content length" ) } length, err := strconv.Atoi(req.header\["Content-Length" \][0])if err !=nil {return nil , err } body := make([]byte , length)if _, err = io.ReadFull(b, body); err !=nil {return nil , err } req.body = bodyreturn req,nil }
+func parseRequest (c *netSocket) (*request,error ) { b := bufio.NewReader(*c) tp := textproto.NewReader(b) req := new(request)// First line: parse "GET /index.html HTTP/1.0" var sstring s, _ = tp.ReadLine() sp := strings.Split(s," " ) req.method, req.uri, req.proto = sp[0], sp[1], sp[2]// Parse headers mimeHeader, _ := tp.ReadMIMEHeader() req.header = mimeHeader// Parse body if req.method =="GET" || req.method =="HEAD" {return req,nil }if len(req.header["Content-Length" ]) == 0 {return nil , errors.New("no content length" ) } length, err := strconv.Atoi(req.header\["Content-Length" \][0])if err !=nil {return nil , err } body := make([]byte , length)if _, err = io.ReadFull(b, body); err !=nil {return nil , err } req.body = bodyreturn req,nil }

 Write response¶